forderud/WindowsEventQuery/README.md

 Sample code for querying the Windows event logs.
 Based on Microsoft's [Consuming Events (Windows Event Log)](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events) article.

-**WARNING**: Work in progress.
+**WARNING**: The C++ code is work in progress.
 The sample code is currently only performing a hardcode XPath query in the "System" log.
 The log entries are also diplayed in "raw" XML, and not yet "pretty printed".

-## Command line example
+## Command line examples
 [wevtutil](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/wevtutil) can be used to query the Windows Event log from the command-line.

 Example queries: